thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

 ##### Validate Linkerd CLI

-  - If Linkerd CLI is installed correctlly, open command prompt and issue `linkerd version` command this should display the version like in below snippet.
+  - If Linkerd CLI is installed correctly, open command prompt and issue `linkerd version` command this should display the version like in below snippet.

   ```
   Client version: stable-2.11.3